MicroPython on the S1 Module

 ...

-To list what functions and definitions a library contains, the help()
+To list what functions and definitions a library contains, the help() command can be used after importing:

 from machine import ADC